sadotragourav2712/Book-Store/README.md

 #This is Full Stack Book Store
-Here you can create ,Update and Delete any book record The Stoarge is done using local mongodb
+#Here you can create ,Update and Delete any book record
+#The Stoarge is done using local mongodb

-To Run
+#To Run
-First Copy The project by downloading or by cloning it
+#First Copy The project by downloading or by cloning it

-Then do
+#Then do
-go to backend by
+#go to backend by
 cd backend

-then do
+#then do
 npm i

-then
+#then
 npm run dev

-then open new terminaland
+#then open new terminaland
-move to  frontend
+#move to  frontend by
-and do

 cd frontend

+#and then
 npm i
 npm run dev

-then open browser to see it running !!!!!!
+#then open browser to see it running !!!!!!

-then